lm-ut/PANE/README.md

 ## Acknowledgement

-A heartfelt thank you to Francesca Siggillino who provided invaluable feedback on the package and its tutorial.
+A heartfelt thank you to Francesca Siggillino who provided feedback on the package and its tutorial.